 Last month we showed you how to use resistors to reduce voltage.
 While it's a viable solution for many cases it isn't for others.
 As noted before, resistors work for devices whose load remains relatively constant: lights and some motors for example.

 Where resistors fall short is with devices whose load varies: radios, gauges, and many electronic items.
 For those we're going to employ the components that make things like portable radios and computers possible: transistors.

-When viewed from the printed side, most 78-series transistors match the following pin-out: one is the voltage input, two is the ground, and three is the voltage output.
+When viewed from the printed side, most 78-series transistors match the following pin-out:

 What follows are ways to use three common variants of the transistor.
 Two are voltage regulators, basically infant versions of the ones in modern alternators.
 One limits voltage to a fixed output; another requires a touch more preparation and can reduce your car's voltage to any figure as little as 1.25 V. The third transistor is a type of amplifier that boosts any of those regulators' current capacity.

 This may sound intimidating if you've never worked with electronics but let us reassure you that what we're about to do is exceedingly easy-the simplest example requires only three wires.
 Just as the case last month, you can even copy our examples.
 If there's anything tricky about them it's that they require soldered connections.
 We won't go there, as that's general information already covered in countless books and online tutorials and videos.